factorhouse/slipway/README.md

 For more information visit the [Jetty documentation](https://www.eclipse.org/jetty/documentation/jetty-10/operations-guide/index.html#og-jaas).

 Slipway is the only ring adapter that supports Jetty JAAS out of the box.
-Thus, one of the only ways to authenticate using LDAP in the Clojure world.
+Thus, one of the few ways to authenticate using LDAP in the Clojure world.
 Oftentimes a requirement for the enterprise.

 #### Usage